Weltklang (musical duo): VEB Heimat (1980)

 Weltklang's first release, the 7” single “VEB Heimat/Hoffnung / Sehnsucht ??” was brought out in 1980.
 Inspired by the fast rise of Neue Deutsche Welle and by the Punk subculture's DIY attitude Voburka's main principle was to remove all dispensable ornamentation and polish from his music, and to use the simplest and most minimalist structures.
 On "VEB Heimat" for instance he made sole use of a simple Roland SH09 Synthesizer line, a stripped down monophonic analogue synthesizer from Roland Corporation's classic SH-series.
 The song was based upon a minimalist, filtered bass sequence.
 In addition to this sparse backing, the track featured a furious and repetitive vocal line by Voburka.

-Not very successful at first, the unique and futuristic sounding “VEB Heimat” managed to equal an international cult status over the following years, particularly within the Minimal wave and Minimal Electro music scene.
+After initial slow sales, the unique “VEB Heimat” managed to achieve an international cult status over the following years, particularly within the Minimal wave and Minimal Electro music scene.

 Weltklang has since then often been referred to by artists such as DJ Hell or Optimo (Espacio).
 In 2003,"VEB Heimat" made it into the top 3 of DJs Hell's charts of the year.
 Ever since its original release in 1980 “Veb Heimat” has been re-released on numerous occasions, primarily for compilation albums.
 Apart from its integration in compilation albums such as 80's Minimal Electronics (Volume 1), Return Of Flexi-Pop 3 (Tribute To Flexi-Pop 13) and Call Of The Banshee (1994), in 2003 "VEB Heimat" was also used as opening track for DJ Hell's successful "New Deutsch" compilation which was released on International DeeJay Gigolo Records.